 Mediavine – Best ad network for bloggers

 Mediavine is one of the preferred ad networks of lifestyle content creators.
 That includes blog niches such as travel, food, fashion, or fitness bloggers.

-Mediavine prides itself on a “creator first” approach and enables its users to earn big for their original content.
-Users receive a 75% share of their ad revenue profits, while Mediavine only keeps 25%.
+Mediavine prides itself on a “creator first” approach and enables users to earn big for their original content.
+As a result, users receive a 75% share of their ad revenue profits, while Mediavine only keeps 25%.
 Compared to other ad networks, this is a pretty generous figure.

 Besides the obvious appeal of making maximum revenue, creators also enjoy Mediavine for its support services.
 They’re known to have a vast, helpful community to support their users in achieving success.
 The minimum traffic requirement to join Mediavine is 50,000 visits per month.